Discordanian/armagnac/README.md

 # armagnac

 A command-line anagram solver.
 Give it a word and it returns all dictionary words that use exactly the same letters.
-When no dictionary words exist, it falls back to listing every unique letter combination.
+Special characters extend the search with wildcards and letter removal.

 ## Requirements